 In the manga, Gennosuke and Oboro were engaged as kids but only saw each other once before being separated for years.
 In the anime, this is expanded into a very cute flashback scene with them being adorkable kids together.
 And in the main story, theirs is a Perfectly Arranged Marriage.
 But they end up as Star-Crossed Lovers.

 In Beelzebub, Himekawa has been arranged to marry his former best friend Kugayama since the first grade.
 The issue is that Kugayama originally posed as a male (since being the heir to the Kugayama family meant she was raised as a guy), and never told Himekawa her true gender nor the engagement, as it was arranged due to Kugayama having a crush on him in the first grade before eventually falling in love with him.
 Then their friendship fell apart when they were fifteen due to a betrayal on Kugayama's behalf, pretty much making all of it moot until the truth was revealed years later.
 Himekawa is still confused about the situation and his feelings on the subject are unclear, but he admits that he still cares for her and will always call her a friend no matter what, implying that his feelings for her run deeper than platonic friendship.

-Beyblade has Mariah and Ray.
-They were shown to clearly be close in childhood, and she continues to carry a torch for him after he leaves to explore the world and improve as a blader on his own.
+Bakuten Shoot Beyblade has Mao and Rei.
+They were shown to be close in childhood, and she continues to carry a torch for him after he leaves to explore the world and improve as a blader on his own.
 At the end of the manga, it's revealed that they got married and had a child.